Alfred Austin: In popular culture

 Austin was the subject of a Vanity Fair cartoon by Spy published on 20 February 1896.

 He was caricatured as "Sir Austed Alfrin" by L. Frank Baum in his 1906 novel John Dough and the Cherub.

-Van Morrison's song "Haunts of Ancient Peace", the first track on his 1980 album Common One, got its title from Austin's 1902 book Haunts of Ancient Peace.
+Van Morrison's song "Haunts of Ancient Peace", the first track on his 1980 album Common One, took its title from Austin's 1902 book of the same name.